Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mỹ tính đường bắt tập đoàn khí đốt khổng lồ Nga Gazprom chịu phạt?
 Vì Dòng chảy phương Bắc 2?
 (Nguồn: Gettyy Images)

-US plans to punish Russian gas giant Gazprom?
+Is the US planning to fine Russian gas giant Gazprom?
 Because of Nord Stream 2?
 (Source: Getty Images)

 Gazprom has sharply reduced Russian pipeline gas supplies to Europe in 2022 in retaliation for Western sanctions.
 Gas exports to Europe failed to recover last year, costing Gazprom billions of dollars in lost revenue.